Kate Middleton Talks to Doctors About Postpartum Depression

 During her tour of the institute, the royal learned about challenges surrounding maternal mental health, biological factors that can influences a mother's mental health and support that is available to new mothers.
 She also stopped by a laboratory—part of King's College London's Institute of Psychiatry, Psychology and Neuroscience—and received a briefing on perinatal research from several doctors and professors.

-The institute also works on new treatments to help patients affected by Alzheimer's disease, Parkinson's disease, schizophrenia and epilepsy.
 A lighthearted moment occurred when Kate was speaking with the scientists.
-One of the professionals told her about an experimental therapy that used an avatar to help people with schizophrenia deal with hearing loss.
+One of the professionals told her about an experimental therapy that used an avatar to help people with schizophrenia handle hearing loss.

 Kate replied, "as in the movie Avatar;" however, she was told the avatar didn't resemble the character from James Cameron's 2009 film.